UBC-MDS/exploratory-data-viz/chapters/en/slides/module4/module4_06.md

 while almost no adventure movies receive this rating.

-It is a little bit harder to compare the other rating because the colored segments do not share the same baseline.
+It is a little bit harder to compare the other rating because the coloured segments do not share the same baseline.
 We can still see that concerts and performance movies has the highest proportions of movies that are kids-friendly at 50%, while musicals, documentaries, and action movies have around 20% kids-friendly movies.